Epibatidine

-Epibatidine is a chlorinated alkaloid that is secreted by the Ecuadoran frog Epipedobates anthonyi and poison dart frogs from the Ameerega genus.
+Epibatidine is a chlorinated alkaloid that is secreted by the Ecuadorian frog Epipedobates anthonyi and poison dart frogs from the genus Ameerega.
 It was discovered by John W. Daly in 1974, but its structure was not fully elucidated until 1992.
 Whether epibatidine occurs naturally remains controversial due to challenges in conclusively identifying the compound from the limited samples collected by Daly.
 By the time that high-resolution spectrometry was used in 1991, there remained less than one milligram of extract from Daly's samples, raising concerns about possible contamination.
 Samples from other batches of the same species of frog failed to yield epibatidine.

 Epibatidine is a neurotoxin that interferes with nicotinic and muscarinic acetylcholine receptors.
 These receptors are involved in the transmission of painful sensations, and in movement, among other functions.
 Epibatidine causes full body numbness, which can rapidly progress to full body paralysis.
 Doses are lethal when the paralysis causes respiratory arrest.
 Originally, it was thought that epibatidine could be useful as a drug.
 However, because of its unacceptable therapeutic index, it is no longer being researched for potential therapeutic uses.

 History

-Epibatidine was discovered by John W. Daly in 1974.
+Epibatidine was first documented by John W. Daly in 1974.
 It was isolated from the skin of Epipedobates anthonyi frogs collected by Daly and colleague, Charles Myers.
 Between 1974 and 1979, Daly and Myers collected the skins of nearly 3000 frogs from various sites in Ecuador, after finding that a small injection of a preparation from their skin caused analgesic (painkilling) effects in mice that resembled those of an opioid.
 Despite its common name - Anthony's Poison Arrow frog - suggesting that it was used by natives when hunting, a paper written by Daly in 2000 claimed that there was no local folklore or folk medicine surrounding the frogs and that they were considered largely unimportant by the locals.